hemanshukale/Meme-Indexer/README.md

 os, pytesseract, sys, time, PIL, argparse, inspect, datetime, shutil, traceback, pathvalidate, threading

 **Some stats :**
-Single Thread: I ran on ~2100 images with 7 threshold ranges to maximise chances of max text getting captured and it took around 140 mins for the whole run with a very low processor usage and around 5% were not converted due to improper image plane.
+Single Thread: I ran on ~2100 (~225MB) images with 7 threshold ranges to maximise chances of max text getting captured and it took around 140 mins for the whole run with a very low processor usage and around 5% were not converted due to improper image plane.
 Multi Thread : Same Dataset was ran with 4 Threads and total time taken was ~50 mins.
 However processor usage was >90% for majority of time.

 **Arguments:**
-Specify path with -nd
+Specify path with -p
 Disable use of  dictionary : -nd
 Indicate number of threads : -t
 Sample run command : python Meme-Indexer.py -p '/home/memes/'